 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry broadcast television programs for free to the public and for cable subscribers.
 In the US, major broadcast TV networks are ABC, CBS, Fox, and NBC, while leading TV cable networks include USA, History, TNT, TBS, and ESPN.
-Leading international companies include Germany-based Bertelsmann, Japan's Nippon Hoso Kyokai (NHK, also called Japan Broadcasting Corporation), the UK's ITV, and Italy's Mediaset.
+Other leading companies include Luxembourg-based RTL Group, Japan's Nippon Hoso Kyokai (NHK, also called Japan Broadcasting Corporation), the UK's ITV, and Italy's Mediaset.

-Global TV broadcast and cable network industry revenues total about $430 billion, according to UK communications regulator Ofcom.
-The world's largest TV markets include China, Germany, the UK, and the US, according to PricewaterhouseCoopers and the US Department of Commerce.
+Global TV broadcast and cable network industry revenues total about $400 billion, according to UK communications regulator Ofcom.
+International growth markets for subscription TV include Greece, Saudi Arabia, Kenya, Indonesia, and Thailand, according to PricewaterhouseCoopers and the US Department of Commerce.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options